What Happens After a New Application Is Submitted to the Health Sciences or Minimal Risk IRB: IRB Administrative Review and IRB Pre-Review

 - Comprehensive guidance for study teams on the HS-IRBs website, including instructions for completing the IRB application as well as FAQs on using ARROW

-- Complete the Consultation & Group Presentation Request for study teams to obtain expert assistance and advice regarding the IRB submission and review process
+- Complete the [Link for document 18204 is unavailable at this time.] for study teams to obtain expert assistance and advice regarding the IRB submission and review process

 - Expert IRB point of contact available by phone every business day to answer general IRB questions (263-2362)